DavidMercier/NIMS/doc/models.rst

 .. [#Strader_2006] `Strader J.H. et al., "An experimental evaluation of the constant b relating the contact stiffness to the contact area in nanoindentation.", Philosophical Magazine (2006) <http://dx.doi.org/10.1080/14786430600567747>`_
 .. [#Troyon_2006] `Troyon M. and Lafaye S., "About the importance of introducing a correction factor in the Sneddon relationship for nanoindentation measurements" (2002). <http://dx.doi.org/10.1080/14786430600606834>`_
 .. [#Xu_2006] `Xu H. and Pharr G.M., "An improved relation for the effective elastic compliance of a film/substrate system during indentation by a flat cylindrical punch.", Scr.
 Mater.
 (2006). <http://dx.doi.org/10.1016/j.scriptamat.2006.04.037>`_
+.. [#YetnaNjock_2015] `Yetna N’jock M. et al., "A criterion to identify sinking-in and piling-up in indentation of materials.", International Journal of Mechanical Sciences (2015). <http://dx.doi.org/10.1016/j.ijmecsci.2014.11.008>`_